2 Days cycling. 369km

 Emily, Lead Cyclist:

-“These are three great stages to re-live once back home.
-Or don’t go home and stay in France for a holiday – you’ll definitely have earned one!”
+“This is what the Tour’s about.
+Great stages to re-live once back home.
+Or don’t go home and stay for a holiday!”

 Sarah, Event Organiser: